nobitlost/ignite/modules/platforms/php/README.md

 The client additionally requires PHP Multibyte String extension.
 Depending on you PHP configuration you may need to additionally install/configure it (http://php.net/manual/en/mbstring.installation.php)

-The client has been tested on the following platforms:
-- Ubuntu 14.04 LTS 32-bit
-- Ubuntu 14.04 LTS 64-bit
-- Windows 10 Home 64-bit

 Before connecting to Ignite from PHP thin client, start at least one Ignite cluster node.
 For instance, you can use `ignite.sh` script as follows:

 In Unix: